 I graduated from Princeton with an A.B. in Psychology in 1998.
 I spent four years at MIT working with Ted Gibson on prosody and complexity and picked up my Ph.D in 2002.
 I wanted to find some place colder to work than Massachussetts, so I did a postdoc with Mike Tanenhaus at the University of Rochester.
-In 2005, I moved to the University of Illinois at Urbana-Champaign where I am currently an Associate Professor of Psychology.
+In 2005, I moved to the University of Illinois at Urbana-Champaign.
+In the Summer of 2016, I'll be starting a faculty position in Psychology and Human Development at Vanderbilt University.

 I work primarily on the cognitive processes that underlie interactions between speakers and listeners.
 Language is typically studied in terms of the words and sentences we choose; however, there are other aspects of language that are at least as important.
 These fall into the category of not what we say but how we say it.
 This aspect of language is called prosody.
 It includes the stress, pitch, rhythm, and intonation of language.
 Although communication is possible when prosody is absent, as in email or in texts, communication is more challenging.
 A brief response in an email might be interpreted as curtness rather than the result of the author being in a hurry.
 An ironic response in a text message might sound like biting sarcasm without the accompanying prosodic information.